 Colette began playing the cello at the age of 4 at the Institute of Music and Dance in downtown Detroit, Michigan.
-Her earliest and fondest memories of music are climbing the stairs to take Orff lessons in the old building on Kirby (now demolished), and sneaking off in between orchestra and group cello class to get some Cheetos from the snack machine in the basement.
+Her earliest memories of music are climbing the stairs to take Orff lessons in the old building on Kirby (now demolished), and sneaking off in between orchestra and group cello class to get some Cheetos from the snack machine in the basement.

 Photographer: Doug Coombe

 Performing with Matt Jones & the Reconstruction at the Ark in Ann Arbor, September 2014